 - They must set up a continuous monitoring system to ensure all their suppliers and manufacturers comply with Leaping Bunny criteria and all products, raw materials and ingredients are checked for any new animal testing at least every 12 months.

 - They must open up their monitoring system to regular independent audits (outside of Cruelty Free International) to check they continue to comply with their fixed cut-off date for all their cosmetics, including any new ones.

 - All Leaping Bunny brands must meet these criteria for their entire own brand (cosmetics) and for every country they sell in.

-* unless in the exceptional case that a regulatory agency demands a test for an ingredient already established on the market for cosmetics use where that test is required, and when that test is not for cosmetic or household product purposes, and over which a brand has absolutely no control.
+* unless in the exceptional case that a regulatory agency demands a test for an ingredient already established on the market for cosmetics or household products use where that test is required, and when that test is not for cosmetic or household product purposes, and over which a brand has absolutely no control.
 Subject to a formal assessment for every incidence of animal testing to ensure no breach of Leaping Bunny criteria.